Belmont Stakes: Sire lines

 Winners of the Belmont Stakes can be connected to each other due to the practice of arranging horse breeding based on their previous success.
 All of the horses can be traced back to the three foundational sires, with Godolphin Arabian the ancestor of 18 winners, Byerley Turk the ancestor of 14 winners, and Darley Arabian the ancestor of 125 winners, including all winners since 2009.

-The Tapit direct sire line has produced 5 of the last 12 Belmont Stakes winners, though not since 2021.
+The Mr Prospector direct sire line has produced 3 of the last 4 Belmont Stakes winners, most recently Golden Tempo in 2026.